 - i) Commence construction within 26 weeks of the settlement date for your home loan; and

 - ii) Complete construction and procure the issuance of an occupancy certificate within 24 months of the settlement date for your home loan.

-Can you get the First Home Loan Deposit Scheme if you are buying and investment property?
+11. Can you get the First Home Loan Deposit Scheme or New Home Guarantee if buying an investment property?

-Can you use the $15,000 First Home Buyers Grant as your deposit for the First Home Loan Deposit Scheme?
+12. Can you use the $15,000 First Home Buyers Grant as your deposit for the First Home Guarantee / First Home Loan Deposit Scheme or New Homes Guarantee?

-If you are fortunate enough to be eligible for both the First Home Buyers Grant and the First Home Loan Deposit Scheme then this is for you.
+If you are fortunate enough to be eligible for both the First Home Buyers Grant and either the the First Home Loan Deposit Scheme or New Homes Guarantee then this is for you.